beezwax/WP-Publish-to-Apple-News/README.md

 The Publish to Apple News plugin enables your WordPress blog content to be published to your Apple News channel.

 * Convert your WordPress content into Apple News format automatically.
+* Create a custom design for your Apple News content with no programming knowledge required.
 * Automatically or manually publish posts from WordPress to Apple News.
 * Control individual posts with options to publish, update, or delete.
 * Publish individual posts or in bulk.